Read first: Introduction to Data Flow Programming.

 Please note, that the above two types are very different.
 In the first case we have an array of numbers or no array at all (Nil).
 In the second case there is an array, in which every single element may be present or not.

-A list of the most important data types available in Adaptive Vision Studio is here.
+A list of the most important data types available in Aurora Vision Studio is here.

-Angles does not have their own type of data - they are using Real type for presenting the results instead.
+Angles are using Real data type.
 If you are working with them bear in mind these assumptions:

 - All the filters working with angles return their results in degrees.